 After our recent close encounters with mule deer in our neighborhood, the girls wrote the following poems to express what they learned about deer in our factual research, Biblical study and personal experiences with these beautiful creatures.
-The details of […]
+The details of our experience and nature writing assignment can be found in […]

 Elections night party and the morning after